Fort Myers Bankruptcy

 Chapter 7 is a type of bankruptcy in which a debtor can keep only certain items of property necessary to make a fresh start meaningful, while most of his or her property will be sold to repay creditors to the extent possible.
 You must use the means test to determine whether you are eligible for Chapter 7 bankruptcy.
 The means test is a formula designed to keep people with higher incomes from availing themselves of the relief provided by Chapter 7.

 The first step in the means test is determining whether your income is more or less than your state's median income.
 People who earn more than the state's median income must determine their disposable income.
 To calculate your disposable income, you will need to deduct certain necessary monthly expenses from your current monthly income.
 If your disposable income is high, it is unlikely that you will qualify for Chapter 7.
+However, a bankruptcy attorney in Fort Myers can provide you with advice that is specific to your situation.

 In Chapter 7 bankruptcy, you can protect certain property by using exemptions.
 Although bankruptcy is a federal process, each state determines whether its residents can use the federal exemptions.
 If you have been a resident of Florida for at least 730 days before filing for bankruptcy, you will need to use Florida's state exemptions, which are considered generous.
 For example, there is an unlimited exemption for your homestead.
 This means that you can protect an unlimited amount of value in your home, as long as the property is not larger than half an acre in a municipality or 160 acres outside a municipality.
 In order to claim the protection of the Florida homestead exemption, you need to have owned your home for at least 1,215 days before filing for bankruptcy.